Visual Studies PhD - FAQ

 How long will it take to earn the degree?

 The program is designed for completion in six years, though time-to-graduation will necessarily vary.
+The six-year time period is an estimate of the time it takes to successfully complete all the program requirements and take all courses in sequence.

 Does the program admit students for an M.A. in Visual Studies?